youwen5/web/routes/+index.typ

 #show: html-shim

-Hey there!
-Welcome to my corner of the World Wide Web.
-I study math and hack on computers at #link("https://ucsb.edu")[UC Santa Barbara].
+#smallcaps[greetings. this is youwen wu].
+I study math and hack computers at
+the #link("https://ucsb.edu")[University of California, Santa Barbara].

 #webimg(
   "/static/img/sunset.jpg",